styled-system/styled-system/docs/getting-started.md

 ## Getting Started

-Styled-system is a collection of style functions that expose props to your React components for controlling style based on global theme constants.
+Styled-system is a collection of utility functions that add style props to your React components, which allows for controlling styles based on global theme constants.

 To use styled-system, you'll most likely want to use a CSS-in-JS library.
 These examples use [styled-components][styled-components], but styled-system works with other libraries